XeroAPI/Xero-Java/README.md

 }
 ```

 The TokenStorage class uses cookies to store your temporary token & secret so they can be swapped for 30 min access token & secret.
-Of course, you'd want to create your own implmentation to store this user information in a database.
+Of course, you'd want to create your own implementation to store this user information in a database.
 This class is merely for demo purposes so you can trying out the SDK.

 *TokenStorage.java*
 ```java